walz0/MeleeCameraUE5/README.md

 FVector pos;
 ```
 ### Y Offset
-Vertical offset of the bounding box from the focus point.
+Vertical offset of the bounding box from the focus.
 ```
 float y_offset;
 ```

 # MainCamera
 ### Interest
+The point that the camera is currently looking at.
+The interest is constantly trying to find the most optimal spot to look in order to frame the subjects properly and avoid wasting space on screen.
 ```
 FVector interest;
 ```
 ### Target Interest
+The target point of interest that is calculated from changes in the camera bounds.
+This is what the interest interpolates toward to create a smooth pan / zoom.
 ```
 FVector target_interest;
 ```
 ### Position
+The current position of the camera in the world.
 ```
 FVector position;
 ```
 ### Target Position
+The target position of the camera.
 ```
 FVector target_position;
 ```